 The dolphicam2 can be used on material up to 60mm however this is dictated by the ability of the material to transmit ultrasound.
 The target material’s physical and chemical properties, as well as the ultrasonic frequency chosen, will all influence the dolphicam2’s penetration depth and its corresponding maximum inspection thickness.

 Annual calibration is achieved remotely with our simple three step process.
 First, the user generates a calibration file on their system using the automatic annual calibration tool.
 Second, the user sends this calibration file to firstname.lastname@example.org.
 After this file is checked by our engineering team, we will issue an annual calibration certificate.
 This means that your dolphicam2 stays online, without ever needing to leave your facility.
 Find out more about the dolphicam2 here.

 Yes, this can be achieved in two different ways.
 If individual voids are large enough, such as for needle voids, they can be resolved and measured directly using our geometrical measurement tools.
 In cases where micro pores may be too small to resolve explicitly, they can be detected via a reduction in the back wall signal amplitude.
 This effect can be quantified over a given area using our statistical measurement tools.

 The dolphicam2 software offers a range of different display configurations, providing various combinations of A- B- and C-scans, as well as our 3D visualisation window.
 These layouts have been tailored to best suit the data being generated.
 Users can also manipulate the certain displays such as the gates, color palettes and measurement tools on the screen.

 At the moment we do not, they are all 40mm x 40mm.
 However, we take full advantage of the 128×128 matrix array in our current range of probes to provide a superior level of detail in real-time and in three dimensions.

-The dolphicam2 is IP66 rated, which means it can withstand powerful dust and water jets, however, it should not be fully submerged underwater.
+The dolphicam2 Blackbox and TRM are IP66 rated, which means they can withstand powerful dust and water jets, however should not be fully submerged underwater.
 It’s safe to immerse the front face of the TRM in few millimetres of water for a water-coupled inspection.